 The back story on these cookies?
 My mom.
 My mother used to make tons of cookie batter throughout the summer while she was home with me on summer break.
 She would freeze the batter and then have it all winter long.
 She often would make these Butter Cookies, and soon enough, they became some of my favorite cookies.
 I’ve adapted her recipe into these delicious and simple cookies your whole family will love!

 Deliciously simple Butter Cookies that can be adapted for any occasion, holiday or gathering.
+These gorgeous cookies have been reimagined as Valentine's Day Butter Cookies.

 - 2 Cups All Purpose Flour